Robinpig/Note/docs/CS/Distributed/Raft.md

    - Only elect leaders with all committed entries in their logs
    - New leader defers committing entries from prior terms

+### prevote

+In the Pre-Vote algorithm, a candidate only increments its term if it first learns from a majority of the cluster that they would be willing to grant the candidate their votes (if the candidate’s log is sufficiently up-to-date, and the voters have not received heartbeats from a valid leader for at least a baseline election timeout)

 ## Links

 - [Consensus](/docs/CS/Distributed/Consensus.md)